Senator Angus S. King Jr.

-Always ranked among the top environmental legislators, Leahy successfully opposed attempts to allow oil and gas exploration in wildlife refuges, including Alaska’s Arctic National Wildlife Refuge and Vermont’s Missisquoi Wildlife Refuge.
-Leahy has secured millions in resources to invest in cleaning and conserving Lake Champlain and spearheaded congressional efforts to tackle mercury pollution.
+Always ranked among the top environmental legislators, Senator Leahy successfully opposed attempts to allow oil and gas exploration in wildlife refuges, including Vermont’s Missisquoi Wildlife Refuge.
+Senator Leahy has secured millions in resources to invest in cleaning and conserving Lake Champlain and spearheaded congressional efforts to tackle mercury pollution.
 He has led in rebuffing the Trump Administration’s slashing cuts to environmental programs and enforcement.

 Senator Leahy is one of Washington’s best-known photographers.
 His behind-the-scenes images of historic events have been published in newspapers and magazines around the world.